milangritta/Minimalist-Location-Metonymy-Resolution/README.md

 # Vancouver Welcomes You!
 # Minimalist Location Metonymy Resolution

 Welcome to the home of the code and data accompanying the publication.
+The talk took place on 2.8.2017 in Vancouver, Canada, you can view my personal video recording here https://www.youtube.com/watch?v=LwGWyxRCtwY&t=33s

 ---
 ## Python libraries requirements